Leaf-Agriculture/docs/docs/sharedata.md

 Grants permission to a receiver for a given Leaf user resource.

-*Note: shared Leaf users (from other Api Owner) are not available for grant permissions*
+*Note: shared Leaf users (from other API Owner) are not available for grant permissions*

 #### Request examples
 <Tabs